Neg0da/Unity2DEntitySpawn/README.md

   Whether to spawn objects with random size
 ## Size Range** (Vector2)
   Defines the range of possible sizes for spawned objects (minimum and maximum scale).

-# How to use
-How to Use<br>
-Attach the script to a GameObject in your Unity project.<br>
-Assign the required prefab and configure settings via the Inspector.<br>
-Press Play to see objects spawn dynamically based on your configuration.<br>